infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 @Entity()
 export class Post {

+  @PrimaryGeneratedColumn()
+    id: number;

+  @Column()
+  title: string;

+  @Column("text")
+  text: string;

+  @ManyToMany(type => Category, {
+    cascade: true
+  })
+  @JoinTable()
+    categories: Category[];
 }
 ```

-In your Photon.js project, these model definitions are located in the Prisma schema and auto-generated from the introspection process.
+The data models above will be auto-generated from the introspection process in your Photon.js project.
+These model definitions are located in the Prisma schema.
 Models represent the entities of your application domain, define the underlying database schema, and is the foundation for the auto-generated CRUD operations of the database client.

 Take a look at your generated Prisma schema file ([example here](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma)).
 The `Category` and `Post` entities from the TypeORM project is translated to `Category` and `Post` models: